oceaneLIU/GABoost/readme.md

   In this mode, there are 7 input arguments:

   - input_initial_alignment: The path of input initial alignment file.
 The input initial alignment file should contains multiple lines.
 Each line represents an aligned node pair.
-The format is  `node_id1  node_id2`, and the seperator between `node_id1` and `node_id2` is `\t`.
+The format is `node_id1  node_id2`, the seperator between `node_id1` and `node_id2` is `\t`.

     It should be noticed that the node id in initial alignment file should be consistent with the node id in the input graphs.